evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 The key aspects are:

-Pause/skip training based on losses falling below/exceeding thresholds Calculate moving averages and loss diff slope over the window Detect stable convergence regions to adapt slope threshold Adjust learning rates if losses diverge or the slope exceeds the threshold Selectively skip training overpowered network for some iterations Use dampening factors and a cooldown period for stability Dynamic scaling of skip iterations and slope threshold Incorporate diversity loss into the generator objective Scale diversity loss between top-end and bottom-end bounds
+1) Adjust learning rates if losses diverge or the slope exceeds the threshold
+2) Calculate moving averages and loss diff slope over the window
+3) Detect stable convergence regions to adapt slope threshold
+4) Pause/skip training based on losses falling below/exceeding thresholds
+5) Selectively skip training overpowered network for some iterations
+6) Use dampening factors and a cooldown period for stability
+7) Dynamic scaling of skip iterations and slope threshold
+8) Incorporate diversity loss into the generator objective

 The dynamic pausing/skipping mechanisms along with the proactive slope-based adjustments and diversity loss allow the GCANN to maintain balanced discriminator/generator convergence and sample diversity throughout training.